powsybl/powsybl.github.io/pages/documentation/grid/formats/psse.md

 - **RegulatingTerminal** Regulating terminal assigned to the bus where voltage is controlled by this switched shunt (field `SWREM` in the _Switched Shunt Data_ record if it is not `0`.
 Otherwise field `I` in the _Switched Shunt Data_ record).
 - **VoltageRegulatorOn** defined as `true` if the control mode is not `0` (field `MODSW` in the _Switched Shunt Data_ record) and `TargetV` is greater than `0.0`.

-The shunt compensator is connected to the connectableBus if switched shunt status (field `STAT` in the _Switched Shunt Data_ record) is `1` (In-service).
+The shunt compensator is connected to the ConnectableBus if switched shunt status (field `STAT` in the _Switched Shunt Data_ record) is `1` (In-service).

+The sections of the PowSyBl shunt compensator non-linear model are defined according to the adjustment method of the PSS®E switched shunt.

 In the non-linear model a set of sections can be defined, each section has two attributes:
 - **Section G** Positive sequence shunt (charging) conductance of this section.
 Always `0.0`.
 - **Section B** Positive sequence shunt (charging) susceptance of this section.
 It is defined as `B` / (`vnom` *`vnom`), where `B` is the reactive component of shunt admittance to ground, entered in Mvar at one per unit voltage assigned to this section and `vnom` is the nominal voltage of the corresponding voltage level.

-The sections of the non-linear model are defined according to the adjustment method of the switched shunt (field `ADJM` in the _Switched Shunt Data_ record).
-If the PSS®E adjustment method is `0`, reactor blocks (negative susceptance) are specified first followed by the capacitor blocks (positive susceptance) and both blocks are switched on in input order.
+When the adjustment method `ADJM`is `0`, the behaviour of the switched shunt can be mapped directly to the shunt compensator non-linear model with sections based on the switched shunt blocks/steps and its order in the PSS@E input record.
 A section is assigned to each step of the reactor and capacitor shunt blocks by accumulating the admittance of the corresponding steps that are in-service.
-Only the in-service switched shunt blocks are considered (field `SI` in version 35 of the _Switched Shunt Data_ record, always in-service in version 33.
+Only the in-service switched shunt blocks are considered (field `SI` in version 35 of the _Switched Shunt Data_ record, always in-service in version 33).
 A section with 0.0 susceptance is added between sections assigned to reactor and capacitor blocks.

-If the adjustment method is `1`, reactor and capacitor blocks can be specified at any order and are switched on and off such that the next highest (or lowest) total susceptance is achieved.
-All the switching combinations are considered in PSS®E. Current version does not support a section for each switching combination.
-To match the shunt blocks into sections, first reactor and capacitor blocks are increasingly ordered by the susceptance increment (field `BI` in the _Switched Shunt Data_ record) and then sections are created like in the previous adjustment considering that both blocks are switched on in sorted order.
+If the adjustment method `ADJM` is `1`, the reactor and capacitor blocks can be specified at any order, and all the switching combinations are considered in PSS®E. Current version does not support building a separate section for each switching combination.
+To map the PSS@E shunt blocks/steps into PowSyBl sections, first reactor and capacitor blocks are increasingly ordered by the susceptance increment (field `BI` in the _Switched Shunt Data_ record) and then sections are created like in the previous adjustment considering that both blocks are switched on in sorted order.

 #### _Generator Data_